-Many of our members enjoy exploring the North East in search of fascinating insect life.
-Our members play an important role in recording and monitoring insect species in Northumberland, Tyne & Wear and County Durham.
+The North East is home to a vast array of fascinating invertebrates.
+NHSN members play an important role in recording and monitoring insect species in Northumberland, Tyne & Wear and County Durham.

-Our Entomology Group is led by Dr Gordon Port.
-If you would like to get more involved and help us to plan, organise or run a talk or field outing for Society members then we would love to hear from you, please get in contact with us via the Society Office.
+If you would like to get more involved and help plan, organise or run a talk or field trip, we would love to hear from you.
+Please get in contact with us via the NHSN Office at email@example.com.

 2020 saw the launch of the North East Bee Hunt, a new citizen science scheme aiming to reveal new information about bee distribution across the North East.